 Definition: A way of laying undulating rows of tesserae as if they were mimicing waves but not limited to sea themes.
 The rows weave into each other using triangular tesserae.
 Gives a whimsical, light feel like summer breezes.

 This is the one I go for.
 Opus Fluctum evolved as the result of experimentation and now I often use it as a matter of course.
 I found that I used to dread the background stage of laying mosaics and so I began playing with the andamento and Opus Fluctum keeps me totally immersed and fully engaged.

-Definition: Used widely in Greek schools of mosaic.
-The tesserae are laid very close together (the closer the better) and the andamento is not given prominence.
-The effect can be painterly.
+Definition: Widely used in Greek schools of mosaic.
+The tesserae are laid very close together (the closer the better) the mosaic is often made in reverse before casting and the andamento is not given prominence.
+Similar to Opus Vermiculatum but without the finesse. .

 Opus Variatum or Biggsum

 Definition: use of varied and contrasting background laying patterns in the same piece.
 A useful technique to visually divide a single work into distinct sections.
 Named after Emma Biggs who uses it to stunning effect in a number of her works including this one: